mariohmol/dev-environments/dev/WinEnvironment.md

 Install node for windows from [Nodejs downloads](https://nodejs.org/en/download/).

-## Npm

-Configure the path for npm packages.
+**Configure the path for npm packages**
 Hit Windows key and search for Environment variables.
+After open the window, click in the button Environment Variables.
 Inside the Path variable under System variables, add a new entry with this content (without /node_modules ):
 %USERPROFILE%\AppData\Roaming\npm

-## Environment Variable

 You can open the terminal and teste your environment using `echo $PATH`.
-To open the Env editor, Hit Windows key and search for Environment variables.
-You can edit the User or system environment variables.

 # SSH